JohannesDeml/NetworkBenchmarkDotNet/README.md

 Your new proposed library ...

 * works with Unity as a Client
-* works with .Net Core (or .NET 5) for the server
+* works with .NET 5 for the server
 * uses UDP (additional RUDP would be nice)
 * is Open Source (can still be commercial)
 * is stable enough not to break in the benchmarks
 * is in active development
-* is interesting/relevant for others
+* adds value to the benchmarks

 #### How to add a library